redstone-dev/FlameText/README.md

 # FlameText
-A simple embeddable text editor for the web
+A simple embeddable text editor for the web.